vcohere/bloodyfaces/README.md

 Change that supply in the unit tests too and run the tests for a final check.

+## Deploying to Firebase

+You will need to build the client first.

+`cd client; yarn build`

+Then, simply run `firebase deploy`

 ## Specs

 Anyone can mint a Bloody Face by calling mintBloodyFace.